 As a graduate from the Master's programme in Chemistry, you will have access to an exciting professional career.
 You can find employment in the chemical and pharmaceutical industry, in the public sector, or in an engineering company.

-Your future work assignments can involve for instance development of new materials, offshore processes, development of catalysts for reduction of air pollution, or teaching.
+Your future work assignments can involve for instance development of new materials, offshore processes, chemical processes development and improvement, or teaching.

 as a student at aau you encounter …